-Department of Frontier Sciences for Advanced Enviroment,
+Department of Frontier Sciences for Advanced Environment,

 東北大学